pvvx/THB2/README.md

 ## Getting started with the device

-To work with the device, you need to write the `FW Boo`t firmware to the device via a USB-COM adapter.
+To work with the device, you need to write the `FW Boot` firmware to the device via a USB-COM adapter.
 Boot firmware is a program with reduced functionality and provides secure OTA updates.

 Next, using the BLE connection in PHY62x2BTHome.html through the OTA tab, the main operating program of the `FW APP` is recorded.